pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "For a successful technology, reality must take precedence over public relations, for nature cannot be fooled."
 --Richard Feynman

+"It's easy to assume that others think the worst of you.
+But when you assume what others think, maybe all you're doing is turning them into a character that only exists in your mind.
+The nice thing is sometimes all it takes is a change in perspective to make the world feel brand new."
+--Nathan Fielder, The Rehearsal ep 4

 "I see people as equals; I have to pretend to look up to them."
 --Gail Finkelstein LeVine